Teddy (film): Production

-The film was announced by director Shakti Soundar Rajan in March 2019 which also marked his fifth directorial venture and maiden collaboration with actor Arya.
+The film was announced by Shakti Soundar Rajan in March 2019 which also marked his fifth directorial venture and maiden collaboration with actor Arya.
 The principal photography of the film commenced in May 2019.
 Sakshi Agarwal was approached to play a supporting role after participating in the reality TV show Bigg Boss Tamil 3.

-Director Magizh Thirumeni who was known for his directorial Thadam was cast to play a supporting role which also marked his acting debut.
+Magizh Thirumeni who was known for his directorial venture Thadam was cast to play a supporting role which also marked his acting debut.
 The theme of the film revolves around the special character Teddy Bear in animation which would appear for nearly 80 minutes of the film.
 The film was predominantly shot in Chennai and in a few locations across Europe.

 The shooting portion of the film was wrapped up in February 2020.
-In June 2020, Thirumeni confirmed the film would proceed with a theatrical release, despite rumours that they were exploring an over-the-top media service release.
+In June 2020, Thirumeni confirmed the film would proceed with a theatrical release, despite rumours that they were exploring an OTT media service release.

 Soundtrack

 The soundtrack of the film is composed by D. Imman, continuing his collaboration with the director for the third time after Miruthan (2016) and Tik Tik Tik (2018).
 The lyrics are written by Madhan Karky.
 The first single En Iniya Thanimaye which was sung by Sid Sriram was released on 14 February 2020 coinciding with the Valentine's Day.
 Later the video song of "En Iniya Thanimaye" was released on 1 March 2021.

+All tracks are written by Madhan Karky.